sudoping01/bambara-tts/README.md

 # MALIBA-AI Bambara TTS SDK

-Welcome to the MALIBA-AI Bambara Text-to-Speech SDK!
+Welcome to the MALIBA-AI Bambara Text-to-Speech!
 This is the **first open-source TTS system** specifically designed for the Bambara language.
 Whether you're building educational platforms, creating voice interfaces, or developing accessibility tools, this SDK provides professional grade Bambara speech synthesis with multiple authentic speakers.

 ## Table of Contents